fluidecho/kurunt/README.md

 Kurunt is a distributed message processing framework for real-time data using node.js.

 Can be used to capture, process and store both big and small data.
-Useful for real-time analytics, applications, ETL.
+Useful for real-time: analytics, applications, ETL.

 It's easy to get started using the web admin.